BLANCMINSTER, WHITCHURCH

 St. Chad’s Church, Hanmer, Whitchurch - Graveyard

-There is a tomb on south outside of St. Chad’s Church wall dubiously attributed as a le Strange ancestor.
+There is a tomb on south outside of St. Chad’s Church wall dubiously attributed to a le Strange ancestor.
 The tomb has inverted candles which indicates the end of a family line.